ivan-lednev/obsidian-day-planner/readme-base.md

 > [!Warning]
 > Either the core 'Daily Notes' (core plugin) or the 'Periodic Notes' (community plugin, [see in Obsidian](obsidian://show-plugin?id=periodic-notes)) should be enabled.
 This is what allows day-planner to 'see' and interact with your daily notes.

-This works out of the box: you write your tasks in a daily note, and they show up on the timeline:
+Write your tasks in a daily note, and they show up on the timeline:

 ```md
 # Day planner